skeeto/skeeto.github.com/_posts/2016-01-31-Small-Freestanding-Windows-Executables.markdown

 Cygwin, which is a very complete POSIX environment, but is heavy and GPL-encumbered.

-Sometimes I'd prefer to be more direct: skip the C library altogether and talk directly to the operating system.
+Sometimes I'd prefer to be more direct: [skip the C standard library altogether][hh] and talk directly to the operating system.
 On Windows that's the Win32 API.
 Ultimately I want a tiny, standalone .exe that only links against system DLLs.

 ### Linux vs. Windows